RichardLi6/UsingCommandLine/docs/DeletingFiles.md

 <b>Conclusion</b>

-You have now mastered the various methods of deleting files and directories using the Command Prompt.
-While the power to remove data with such efficiency is invaluable, always remember the importance of double-checking your commands to avoid unintended data loss.
+At the end of the conclusion, you will

+✅ How to delete files

+✅ How to delete directories

+✅ How to empty recycle bin